The Keg: History

-The company was founded in 1971 in North Vancouver, British Columbia as The Keg 'n Cleaver by George Tidball at one small, downstairs location in a former industrial building in the Moodyville area of lower Lonsdale.
-Today it operates in nine provinces (excluding only Prince Edward Island) and five American states.
+The company was founded in 1971 in North Vancouver, British Columbia, as The Keg 'n Cleaver by George Tidball at a small downstairs location in a former industrial building in the Moodyville area of lower Lonsdale.
+It operates in nine Canadian provinces (excluding only Prince Edward Island) and four American states.

-Several Keg locations operate in repurposed historic buildings.
-Examples of this are the Keg Mansion in Toronto and the Keg Manor at the Maplelawn Estate in Ottawa.
+Several locations operate in repurposed historic buildings, such as the Keg Mansion in Toronto and the Keg Manor at the Maplelawn Estate in Ottawa.
 The Downtown Winnipeg location opened in 1975 as The Keg and Cleaver in the former Hudson's Bay Company Garage on Garry Street, where it still operates today.
-Other notable heritage restorations are the Keg in Kamloops, British Columbia, which was a CN Station; and in New Westminster, British Columbia, formerly the city's CPR station.
-The Old Strathcona location, restored and opened in Edmonton, Alberta, three years after Tidball opened the first Keg.
+Other notable heritage restorations were the Keg in Kamloops, British Columbia, which was a CN Station, and the location in New Westminster, British Columbia, formerly the city's Canadian Pacific Railway station.
+The Old Strathcona location was restored and opened in Edmonton, Alberta, three years after Tidball had opened the first Keg.
 It was originally built in 1912 as the Scona Apartments and Scona Garage, one of the earliest automobile sales and service locations in that city.
-This location has since closed.
+Since then, this location has closed.